lsa-mis/lsa_ride_share/README.md

 ## Getting Started (Mac)

 ### Prerequisites
-- postgresql (correct version and running)
+- postgresql (correct version and running without errors)
 - This application uses University of Michigan Shibboleth + DUO authentication

 To get a local copy up and running clone the repo, navigate to the local instance and start the application